Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Originally Posted by Cybertoad:

-And now we have plastic surgery, a whole other can of worms, and with huge profits to boot!
+And generally speaking, many states are slowly turning more socially libertarian, with conservatives staying quieter about gay marriage while more states voted in favor of ballot measures to legalize marijuana.
+So if nothing else, you'll have a greater chance of being more legally baked so as to not get so upset about things.
 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
-That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove
+That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove Edited on Nov 07, 2014, 10:32am

 Active User